skif-web/monitor/README.md

 ##Thermal control
-System can monitor temperature with RODOS 5 (https://silines.ru/rodos-5s) If divece inserted in USB-port, you can monitor temperature by zabbix.
+System can monitor temperature with RODOS 5 (https://silines.ru/rodos-5s) If device inserted in USB-port, you can monitor temperature by zabbix.
 To do this, you shoud create new data item in Zabbix:

 - name - as you wish
 - Type - zabbix  agent